allo86/Flickster/README.md

 ## Notes

 - There is an strange problem using the YouTubePlayerSupportFragment.
-If the movie is shown in fullscreen, after the video is dismissed, the activity remains in landscape mode.
+If the movie is shown in fullscreen, after the video is dismissed, the activity remains in landscape mode and, even if i rotate the device, the landscape mode still remains.
 It was necessary to force portrait mode righ after the video exists fullscreen mode.
+Also, in other emulator, after the fullscreen mode is dismissed, the container activity was completely restarted (onCreate was called)
 - The RatingBar color is set up in code.
 The xml properties did not had the desired effect in some Android versions.

 ## Open-source libraries used